aluque/CloudScat.jl/README.md

 ### Complex geometries

-CloudScat can manage very complex cloud geometries, defined as combination and linear transformations of a set of elementary shapes.
+CloudScat can manage very complex cloud geometries, defined as combinations and linear transformations of a set of elementary shapes.
 Full details are given in the example file `cloud_geometry.jl`.
 If you want to define new geometrical shapes beyond those provided by default, look at `src/geometry.jl`.
-A geometry type must define method to compute (quickly if possible) intersections between the defined shape and a straight line and to test whether a point is inside the figure.
+A geometry type must define methods to compute (quickly if possible) intersections between the defined shape and a straight line and to test whether a point is inside the figure.